Traditional Chinese Medicine

 Acupuncture, with its accompanying techniques of moxibustion and

-cupping, is the most popular therapies of TCM.
-Acupuncture is used
+suction cupping, is the most popular therapy of TCM.

-(WHO) recognizes the ability of acupuncture and Oriental medicine

-to treat over 43 commonly encountered clinical disorders.
 Acupuncture

+World Health Organization (WHO) recognizes the ability of acupuncture

+and Oriental medicine to treat over 43 commonly encountered clinical

-is particularly helpful for disable patients after stoke.
-It is
+disorders.
+Acupuncture is particularly helpful for disabled patients

-also used as a preventative medicine because it strengthens the
+after a stoke.
+It is also used as a preventative measure because

-body's immune system.
-During an acupuncture treatment, fine stainless
+it strengthens the body's immune system.
+During an acupuncture treatment

-Please click the section on the top to learn more about acupuncture.
+Please click the section on the top of the page to learn more about

 3. Tui Na (Chinese Massage,